-Different types of cases tend to take different lengths of time to complete - in general Public law cases for children take longer than Private law cases and divorce cases tend to be quite lengthy due to set time limits, whereas domestic violence cases are usually completed in a fairly short time due to the nature of them.
+Different types of cases tend to take different lengths of time to complete - in general public law cases for children take longer than private law cases and divorce cases tend to be quite lengthy due to set time limits, whereas domestic violence cases are usually completed in a fairly short time due to their nature.
 Another factor that may influence how long a case takes is whether one or both parties had a legal representative or alternatively represented themselves.
 This may also be affected by whether the parties consent to the application or are contesting it which in turn may reflect the complexity of the case.